 City map with the cathedral museum

 As far as we know there is only one ticket for all sights around the cathedral of Florence.
 These include the cathedral with crypt, the baptistery, the ascent to the bell tower, the ascent to the dome and the museum of the cathedral described here.
-This ticket for all sights together cost 15 Euro for adults (end of 2017).
+This ticket for all sights together cost about 18 Euro for adults (in 2019).
 The common cathedral ticket is called "Biglietto Unico" in Italian and is valid for 2 days.
 So you don't have to look at all the cathedral attractions in one day.
 Tickets for the cathedral in Florence are available at the museum.
 In the cathedral, at the entrance of the Brunelleschi dome etc. no tickets are sold.

 The Cathedral Museum is open daily from 9 am to 7 pm.

 Not all sights around the cathedral have such long opening hours.
 At the cash desk in the cathedral museum there is a electronic notice board with the opening times of all sights for the next days in English.
 Caution: "Dome" means going up the dome, "Cathedral" the interior of the church.

 What to see in the museum of the cathedral of Florence?

 In the Museum of the Cathedral of Florence you will find several hundred exhibits, including some world-famous and very interesting objects: